DFE-Digital/infrastructure-cognitive-search/README.md

 # infrastructure-cognitive-search

-A library to provide an accessible API for working with Azure AI search.
-The package contains a fully configured default service for searching by keyword, as well as a geo-location service which allows searches to be made by town, or post-code.
-The package is intended to take the heavy-lifting away in terms of setup and configurartion and allow for an easy, pluggable set of components that can be used across projects.
+A library to provide an accessible API for working with Azure AI search and Azure maps search.
+The package contains a fully configured default service for searching by keyword, as well as a Azure maps search service which allows searches to be made by town, or post-code.
+The package is intended to take the heavy-lifting away in terms of setup and configuration and allow for an easy, pluggable set of components that can be used across projects.

 ## Getting Started